biancapower/awesome-things/README.md

 * [tldr](https://github.com/tldr-pages/tldr): simplified and community-driven man pages
 * [cheat.sh](https://github.com/chubin/cheat.sh): curl a cheatsheet for just about anything, from terminal commands to docker to language specific things.
 The "learn" option gives a really neat overview of a programming language (e.g. `curl cheat.sh/javascript/:learn` ).  `curl cheat.sh/:intro` gives an overview

+### Super useful terminal commands

+* This deserves its own file.
+You can find it [here](https://github.com/biancapower/awesome-things/blob/master/awesome-commands.md)

 ## Awesome things I haven't tried yet (but plan to)